China faces grilling in review of key rights by UN committee - NewsBreak

 “The Hong Kong (Special Administrative Region) government is dedicated to defend and protect the lawful rights and freedom of association in Hong Kong,” said Hoi-shan Cheung, assistant commissioner in Hong Kong’s Labor Department.

-Chinese delegates were expected to provide at least some answers as the hearing on China — one of six countries before the panel this month — concluded Thursday.
+Chinese delegates were expected to provide at least some answers as the hearing on China — one of six countries before the panel this month — concludes on Thursday.

 Comments / 0